rgved/IBM-Project/README.md

-# 🤝 Studbard Companion Tutor
+# 🤝 StudBard Companion Tutor

 An interactive AI-powered companion that provides **guided feedback** on your answers and helps you **learn and improve**.
 Built with **Streamlit**, this app can analyze text input manually or via uploaded documents and give clear, actionable guidance.